What I Wish Others Knew About ‘Going Tiny’

 Just a few points I want to make about ‘going tiny’:

-- Tiny houses are just a ‘thing’.
-There seems to be a lot of folks interested in tiny houses who are tied up with the idea of minimalism and not ‘letting things own you’ but yet they define themselves as ‘tiny house people’.
+There seems to be a lot of folks interested in tiny houses who are tied up with the idea of minimalism.
+Not ‘letting things own you’.
+Yet they define themselves as ‘tiny house people’.
 When it comes down to it a tiny house is just another thing.
 It isn’t something to define yourself over.

-- It’s not hard.
 I’m often asked what my biggest challenge is about living tiny and I ALWAYS draw a blank.
-The best possible answer I can come up with is not being able to take a bath that once a year that I used to… which is not that hard (it was an intentional decision not to have a bathtub, you can have one :)).
+The best possible answer I can come up with is not being able to take a bath, that once a year, that I used to.
+It is not that hard (it was an intentional decision not to have a bathtub, you can have one :)).
 In reality the hardest part is dealing with the criticisms of others over my decision to live tiny, particularly with a pet and children.
 I only have to deal with that though because I choose to remain open about it and put myself in the public eye in an effort to normalize the lifestyle… that one hard part can easily be minimized by not doing that.
 Living in a tiny house feels just as normal and just as comfortable for our family as living in larger houses did.